Ellen More

 Ellen or Elen More (fl. c.
 1500–1535) was an African servant at the Scottish royal court.
 She probably arrived in Scotland in the company of a Portuguese man with imported animals.
 There are records of clothing and gifts given to her, although her roles and status are unclear.
-Some recent scholarship suggests she was enslaved.
+Some recent scholarship suggests she was enslaved, and her arrival in Scotland can be linked indirectly with the slave trade.
 She is associated with a racist poem by William Dunbar, and may have performed in Edinburgh as the "Black Lady" at royal tournaments in 1507 and 1508.

-Career
+Background

 Ellen More was employed in Edinburgh Castle in the household of Lady Margaret, the daughter of James IV of Scotland and his mistress Margaret Drummond.
-Ellen More was later an attendant of Margaret Tudor at Linlithgow Palace.
+Ellen More and Margaret More were later attendants of Margaret Tudor at Linlithgow Palace.

 She was first mentioned by name, "Elen More", in the royal accounts in December 1511.
 Possibly remaining in the household of the young James V, she was last mentioned in the accounts in August 1527, as "Helenor the blak moir".
+The name "More" recorded in the Scottish accounts seems to be from the word "moor", meaning, in the Scots Language, an African person.
+A number of individuals are identified as "moors" in the records of the Scottish royal court, and other people of African origin living in Scottish communities are not conspicuous in the records.